 OBR-24 Diagnostic Serv Sect ID (ID) 00257

 Definition: This field is the section of the diagnostic service where the observation was performed.
-If the study was performed by an outside service, the identification of that service should be recorded here.
+If the study was performed by an outside service, the identification of that service should be here.
 Refer to HL7 Table 0074 – Diagnostic Service Section ID in Chapter 2C, Code Tables, for valid entries.

 OBR-25 Result Status (ID) 00258